-(Last Updated on : 17/09/2014)
+(Last Updated on : 24/02/2018)

-Gujjar population of India is near about 5.3 crores approximately.
-In India, Gujjar populations are found mainly in Jammu and Kashmir
+In India, the semi-nomadic Gujjar populations are found mainly in the states of Jammu and Kashmir

 , Himachal Pradesh

 , western Uttar Pradesh

 : Western Uttar Pradesh is totally dominated by Gurjars.
 Before the year 1857, western Uttar Pradesh was called Mini Gujarat due to domination of Gurjars as this region was ruled by them.
 In Uttar Pradesh, the Gurjar populations are mainly found in the western region that is Saharanpur